portotype/decodeportugal.com/README.md

 In Portugal we have a process called "Company within the Hour" ("Empresa na Hora"), which opens part of the company within 1 hour.
 In reality you can't get a company operating instantly in the sense of the activities above.
 You should plan that it may take up to 1 month before you can actually operate in Portugal.

 To start operating you will need to do the following:
-1. Collect required identification of all parties.
+1. Identify all parties.
 1. Register your company.
-1. Name your official accountant (TOC).
+1. Name your certified accountant (CC).
 1. File company details on Beneficiary Register (RCBE).
 1. Open a local Bank account.
 1. Register as open for business in the Tax Office ("Autoridade Tributária").
-1. Register as open for business in the Social Security ("Segurança Social").
 1. File the remuneration status of the General Manager.
 1. Sign a Shareholders agreement ("Parassocial").
 This is optional, but most likely you will want to sign one with your investors and co-founders.
 1. Buy a ledger for the company decisions.
-2. Buy an official stamp for the company.
+1. Buy an official stamp for the company.

 To accomplish that you will need to gather the following people:
 1. A lawyer.
 Required if you're registering a company online, and very recommended for everything else.
-2. An accountant (TOC).
+2. A certified accountant (CC).
 Required to start operating, and it's faster to start operating if you already know who it's going to be in the step of filing the registration of the company.
 3. All of the Partners and General Managers (who can overlap).
 For persons, you will need identification, place of birth and proof of address (foreigners).
 For companies, you will need a written deliberation that the company will invest, the commercial register and articles of association and a PT identification number (foreign companies).
 4. All the effective beneficiaries of the stakes owned by shareholders.